Honda Motor Co. Ltd. (HMC) Shares Down Despite Recent Market Volatility

 Honda Motor Co.
-Ltd. (NYSE: HMC)’s stock price has decreased by -0.56 compared to its previous closing price of 26.55.
-Nevertheless, the company has seen a gain of 1.19% in its stock price over the last five trading days.
+Ltd. (NYSE: HMC)’s stock price has decreased by -1.21 compared to its previous closing price of 25.72. however, the company has experienced a -3.75% decrease in its stock price over the last five trading days.
 MarketWatch.com reported on 03/08/22 that As prices top $4 a gallon, should you consider an electric vehicle?
 One consideration: They’re more expensive to insure and repair.
 Here’s why.

 Is It Worth Investing in Honda Motor Co.
 Ltd. (NYSE: HMC) Right Now?

 Honda Motor Co.
-Ltd. (NYSE: HMC) has a price-to-earnings ratio of 8.69x that is above its average ratio.
-Additionally, the 36-month beta value for HMC is 0.77.
+Ltd. (NYSE: HMC) has a price-to-earnings ratio that is above its average at 8.33x. and a 36-month beta value of 0.76.
+Opinions on the stock are mixed, with 8 analysts rating it as a “buy,” 5 as “overweight,” 5 as “hold,” and 1 as “sell.”

 Sponsored

-The public float for HMC is 1.67B and currently, short sellers hold a 0.13% ratio of that float.
-The average trading volume of HMC on March 10, 2023 was 1.12M shares.
+The average price predicted for Honda Motor Co.
+Ltd. (HMC) by analysts is $29.76, which is $5.21 above the current market price.
+The public float for HMC is 1.67B, and at present, short sellers hold a 0.11% of that float.
+On March 15, 2023, the average trading volume of HMC was 1.13M shares.

 HMC’s Market Performance

-HMC’s stock has seen a 1.19% increase for the week, with a 6.19% rise in the past month and a 11.39% gain in the past quarter.
-The volatility ratio for the week is 1.21%, and the volatility levels for the past 30 days are at 1.19% for Honda Motor Co.
-Ltd. The simple moving average for the last 20 days is 2.56% for HMC stock, with a simple moving average of 7.92% for the last 200 days.
+HMC’s stock has seen a -3.75% decrease for the week, with a 1.11% rise in the past month and a 6.14% gain in the past quarter.
+The volatility ratio for the week is 1.39%, and the volatility levels for the past 30 days are at 1.11% for Honda Motor Co.
+Ltd. The simple moving average for the last 20 days is -2.11% for HMC stock, with a simple moving average of 3.81% for the last 200 days.

-Volatility was left at 1.19%, however, over the last 30 days, the volatility rate increased by 1.21%, as shares surge +8.15% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +14.19% upper at present.
+Volatility was left at 1.11%, however, over the last 30 days, the volatility rate increased by 1.39%, as shares sank -0.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.96% upper at present.

-During the last 5 trading sessions, HMC rose by +1.19%, which changed the moving average for the period of 200-days by +5.52% in comparison to the 20-day moving average, which settled at $25.84.
+During the last 5 trading sessions, HMC fell by -3.75%, which changed the moving average for the period of 200-days by +3.42% in comparison to the 20-day moving average, which settled at $25.96.
 In addition, Honda Motor Co.
-Ltd. saw 15.49% in overturn over a single year, with a tendency to cut further gains.
+Ltd. saw 11.15% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for HMC